medic/cht-docs/content/en/apps/features/integrations/dhis2.md

 The aggregate workflow was designed specifically for CHWs, Supervisors, and Health Records Information Officers (HRIO) but may be adapted to other contexts.

-**CHW (Offline user)**: Conducts home visits and records information in the app.
+**CHW (offline user)**: Conducts home visits and records information in the app.
 Reviews aggregate data throughout the month and makes sure to sync at the end of the month.

-**Supervisor (Offline user)**: Provides supervision to the CHWs, reviews and verifies aggregate data for an entire community unit.
+**Supervisor (offline user)**: Provides supervision to the CHWs, reviews and verifies aggregate data for an entire community unit.

-**HRIO (Online user)**: Exports a file from the CHT and imports into DHIS2.
+**HRIO (online user)**: Exports a file from the CHT and imports into DHIS2.
 Reviews data in DHIS2.

 ### CHW